Fitness Trainer Kathryn Freeman Shows Off Gym-Honed Physique In Strapless Top & Booty Shorts

-Kathryn Freeman is a fitness trainer and model with a large following of 1.6 million on social media platform Instagram.
+Kathryn Freeman is a fitness trainer and model with a large following of 1.6 million on the social media platform Instagram.
 The trainer often posts photos and videos to the site designed to inspire her fans and give them ideas for workouts they can do at home or the gym.

 On Friday, April 10, Kathryn posted a photo taken in what appears to be a home gym that flaunted her sculpted figure.
 The model wears a strapless gray bra that secures her busty chest and leaves plenty of skin on display.
 Her followers get an eyeful of her chiseled arms and toned tummy.
 She pairs the top with pink spandex booty shorts that ride high on her waist and extend to just past her ample backside.
 The shorts have the words Nike Pro written across the waistband in white lettering and put the model’s gym-honed legs on full display.

 Kathryn completes the outfit with a pair of white sneakers and accessorizes with two gold pendant necklaces.
-Her long, brown tresses are combed back and flow down one shoulder while her face is made up with black mascara, eyeliner, and pink, glossy lips.
+Her long, brown tresses are combed back and flow down one shoulder while her flawless makeup includes black mascara, eyeliner, and pink, glossy lips.
 The trainer poses for the camera with one hip cocked to the side and her hands placed at her narrow waist while gazing off towards a distant point with her lips slightly parted.

 View this post on Instagram